Skip to main content

 Meeting and transcript tools

-Use this workflow for calls, interviews, action items, and recurring team notes.
-Check speaker labels and read transcript passages around decisions or commitments before sharing the note.
+Use this workflow for calls, interviews, tasks, and team notes.
+Check that each speaker is named correctly.
+Read the source text around a decision before you share the note.

 Creator clipper platforms